GregRos/zenesis/packages/zenesis/README.md

 npm install zenesis
 ```
 ## Making a world
 First, we need a **World**.
 A **World** contains all generated files, modules, and other entities.
-You can create one using the `zs` namespace. `zs` contains all schema nodes, including the basic ones from `zod`, which it just re-exports.
+You can create one using the `zs` namespace.

+The `zs` namespace contains all *detached* schema nodes.
+These are nodes can be used in all kinds of contexts and aren’t related to a specific scope, like a class or a file.

 ```typescript
 import {zs} from "zenesis"
 const World = zs.World("my-world")
 ```

 Worlds are mutable.
 They’re actually one of the few mutable objects `zenesis` uses.
 Each World is divided into Files.
-A file is a module and a container for declarations.
-In `zenesis`, all such containers are built using *iterators*.
+A File is a module and a container for declarations.

+A File, like many other things, has a *scope*.

 Here is an empty file, for example:

 ```typescript
 World.addFile("immutables", function*(_) {})